-Hyatt Place is one of Kelowna's newest hotels, with sleek and modern decor in its 161 rooms and event spaces, which include a licensed, outdoor terrace: From the hotel, attendees can access the Okanagan Rail Trail—a leisurely walk in the crisp fall air will bring them into downtown Kelowna, specifically nearby the north-end where many of the cities breweries are located.
+Hyatt Place is one of Kelowna's newest hotels, with sleek and modern decor in its 161 rooms and event spaces, which include a licensed outdoor terrace.
+From the hotel, attendees can access the Okanagan Rail Trail—a leisurely walk in the crisp fall air will bring them into downtown Kelowna, specifically near the north end, where many of the city's breweries are located.
 The hotel has four meeting rooms and can host groups of up to 60 for seated banquets.

-A quick trip west will have you at the Coast Capri Hotel, which offers one of the largest conference facilities in Kelowna with more than 16,000 sq. ft. of flexible function space.
-When delegates have a break from the official program, they can take advantage of the heated outdoor pool, open year-round, or book an appointment at the on-site spa, Beyond Wrapture.
+A quick trip west will have you at the Coast Capri Hotel, which offers one of the largest conference facilities in Kelowna, with more than 16,000 sq. ft. of flexible function space.
+When delegates break from the official program, they can take advantage of the heated outdoor pool, open year-round, or book an appointment at the on-site spa, Beyond Wrapture.

 The Hyatt and Coast Capri are a short walk from the Landmark District, where attendees can choose from an array of local eats and sips.
 Frankie We Salute You! serves up delectable plant-based dishes—the Sweet Corn Queso is a must-try—alongside regional wines, craft beers, and seasonally-inspired cocktails.
-Within the area, they can also have breakfast at one of Kelowna's newest restaurants, Porter's, get caffeinated with locally-roasted coffee from Bean Scene Coffee Works, discover craft brews at Copper Brewing, or pick up a sweet treat from QB Gelato & Bakery.
+Within the area, they can also have breakfast at one of Kelowna's newest restaurants, Porter's, get caffeinated with locally roasted coffee from Bean Scene Coffee Works, or discover craft brews at Copper Brewing.

-Further east, along Kelowna's main thoroughfare, you'll find the Ramada Hotel & Conference Centre and the Sandman Hotel & Suites, which offer 6,749 and 6,000 sq. ft. respectively.
-Both properties are a short drive from downtown and from the Kelowna International Airport.
+Further east, along Kelowna's main thoroughfare, you'll find the Ramada Hotel & Conference Centre and the Sandman Hotel & Suites, which offer 6,749 and 6,000 sq. ft., respectively.
+Both properties are a short drive from downtown and the Kelowna International Airport.
 They are also situated across from Interior BC's largest shopping centre, Orchard Park, and nearby by numerous other restaurants and shops—a highlight is Sandrine French Pastry & Chocolate.
 The hotels are also only a couple of blocks away from the Farmers' Market and Mission Creek Regional Park, where visitors can see the Kokanee salmon spawning in the early fall.
-Both properties offer expansive meeting space options perfect to comfortably accommodate large groups.
+Both properties offer expansive meeting space options perfect to accommodate large groups comfortably.